gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

 Writing my own macsy-models definitions
 ---------------------------------------

+Macsy-models are written as XML files, and should be named with the name of the system to detect as a prefix, and the XML file extension as a suffix.
+For example, 'T1SS.xml' for T1SS (Type I Secretion System).

+A macsy-model defines a macromolecular systems as:

-(*e.g.*, 'T1SS.xml' for T1SS, the Type 1 Secretion System) by a set of **components** (*i.e.* proteins, or protein-coding genes given the context) with different attributes and that are used for **content description**.
+* A set of **components** (*i.e.* proteins, or protein-coding genes given the context) with different attributes that are used for system's **content description**.
-Features regarding **co-localization** parameters for system detection are also defined in this system-specific file.
+* Features regarding **co-localization** parameters of the systems' components for system detection.
+* Rules for **quorum** specifying how many components are required to infer the presence of a complete system.

-Four distinct types of components can be used to model a given system content, and which corresponds to Gene objects, and the corresponding HMM protein profiles.
+Four distinct **types of components** can be used to model the system's content.
+Components correspond to Gene objects in MacSyFinder's implementation, and point to corresponding HMM protein profiles.

-* **mandatory** components represent essential components to be found to infer the System presence.
+* **mandatory** components represent components that are essential to be found to infer the system's presence.
-* **accessory** components correspond to components that can be found in some systems occurrence, or quickly evolving components that are hard to detect with a single profile.
+* **accessory** components correspond to components that can be found in some systems' occurrence (or quickly evolving components that are hard to detect with a single HMM profile and thus can be missed along similarity search).
-* **neutral** components are used to build the clusters (genetically close components) but not taken into account to assess the system's presence. ``NEW in V2``
+* **neutral** components are used to build/extend clusters of proximal genes/components on the replicon analysed, but are not part of the quorum (i.e., not taken into account to assess the system's presence). ``NEW in V2``
-* **forbidden** components are components which presence is eliminatory for the system's assessment.
+* **forbidden** components are components which presence is eliminatory for the system's presence assessment.

 .. image:: ../_static/MSF_modelling.svg